DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 ## Data sharing details

-This data sharing agreement (DSA) applies to personal data shared between the Department for Education (DfE) and (‘the provider’) as part of the Register trainee teachers (Register) service .
+This data sharing agreement (DSA) applies to personal data shared between the Department for Education (DfE) and (‘the provider’) as part of the Register trainee teachers (Register) service.

 ### The parties to the data sharing agreement